WATERBROOK FALLS

 Unit One, filed in January 2004, includes the central area along Lancashire Dr. and adjacent streets.
 Unit Two (June 2005) includes most of the remainder of the large central part of Waterbrook Falls.

-Unit Three (July 2006) includes the Timber Falls and Quail Trace areas along with the westernmost part of the central part.
+Unit Three (July 2006) includes the Timber Falls and Quail Trace areas along with the westernmost portion of the central part.

 To view plats, access Waterbrook Falls LLC (as shown above).
 Choose PLAT as document type.